Klasmart-Engineering/user-service/README.md

 -   [VSCode](https://code.visualstudio.com/), for a feature rich development environment
 -   [Postman](https://www.postman.com/), for testing API requests
 -   [Postico](https://eggerapps.at/postico/), for working with Postgres databases on macOS

+# Build and run the User service in a local Docker Container

+In the the root folder of your kidsloop-user-service checkout run:

+`docker build .`

+At the end of a long stream of output there should be the line:

+Successfully built <13 hexdigits>

+Remember the digits

+Find out the ip address of the postgres container.

+`docker inspect postgres | grep IPAddress`

+Remember the ip address.

+Run this command replacing <ipaddress> with the postgres ip address and <hexdigits> with the 13 hexdigits above.

+`docker run -e DATABASE_URL="postgres://postgres:kidsloop@<ipaddress>" --name user_service --publish 8080:8080 <hexdigits>`

+# Build and run the service using Docker-compose

+You will need to stop your postgres container and also install docker-compose

+`docker stop postgres`

+In the root of your checkout type:

+`docker-compose build`

+Then

+`docker-compose up`

+This builds a new db container and runs the user service against that.

+You could run it in the background piping the output to a file.

+`docker compose up >docker-compose.out &`

+The following will stop your service and remove your containers:

+`docker-compose down`

+# Fill your db with dummy content

+In misc-utils:

+The python file dummy_content.py will fill your db with dummy content.
+It calls the service as client.
+And in the end generates a super user key for you to use.